noz-ara/noz-ara/README.md

 🌿🌸✨🌙🌸🌿

 ## 💌 Inspirational Quote
-> "Spread your light, and let the world shine with you." 🌌✨
+> "Be lazy and the light will always shine on you.
+I love laziness." 🌌✨

 ---